stencho/Swoop/readme.md

 - [x] Toggle Button

 #### Implemented useful features and effects
-- UIElements are simple to build, fully aware of mouse state, and can automatically draw all of their contents to a RenderTarget2D by setting a bool (then draw that to the screen later), to avoid things like text spilling out of boxes
+- UIElements are simple to build, fully aware of mouse state, and can automatically draw all of their contents to a RenderTarget2D by setting a bool, to avoid things like text spilling out of boxes
+- Element focus system, with element-specific keyboard handling for the currently focused element (focus a checkbox and press enter or space, it will switch state)
-- high poll rate, multi-threaded, RawInput-based (with MonoGame as a fallback) mouse and keyboard support
+- High poll rate, multi-threaded, RawInput-based mouse and keyboard support (with MonoGame as a fallback input handler, also managed in a way which supports multi-threading)
+- AutoRenderTarget, 'draw' Action automatically runs at the start of each draw, and AutoRenderTarget.Manager.(un)register_background/foreground_draw() make the renderer automatically draw the RT to the screen, above or below the rest of the UI
+- ManagedEffect class to make implementing and dealing with pixel shaders far less annoying.
+Also capable of drawing simple 3D models, and the DrawShaded3DPlane class uses this to draw an arbitrary pixel shader to a 3D plane
 - Easy to use drawing library for images, text, and 2D primitives
-- 2D image-based SDFs
+- 2D image-based SDFs and Circle SDFs
-- Circle SDFs
-- Dithering
 - A 2D GJK implementation
-- AutoRenderTarget system, 'draw' Action automatically runs at the start of each draw, and AutoRenderTarget.Manager.un/register_background/foreground_draw() make the renderer automatically draw the RT to the screen, above or below the rest of the UI

 #### Usage:
 ```csharp